IDEX Prep Online class

 B. Students are encouraged to first register for our 1-day free demo class to determine if the lessons, quizzes and handout materials are accessible from and compatible with their computer equipment and web browser.
 Register for the free trial class at www.idexprep.com/classes/signup.php

-8. The primary references that were used to create this class are the very same references that were used to write the IDEX California exam:
+8. The primary references to create the IDEX California exam:

 State of California, Business and Professions Code, Sec.
 5800.